• +44 7897 053596

 Introduction

-In a global and competitive market, many organisations are adopting methods of digital marketing to attract a diverse range of customers and consumers.
-The study by Chaffey and Smith (2017) refers that digital marketing is an effective technique to improve sales and engage with customers cost-effectively.
-Furthermore, digital marketing also provides several opportunities for brands to grow their presence on a global stage and gain prosperity.
-Similarly, different brands in the UK are also adopting techniques of digital marketing to influence buying behaviours of consumers (Chaffey and Ellis-Chadwick, 2019).
+Similarly, different brands in the UK are also adopting digital marketing techniques to influence consumers' buying behaviours (Chaffey and Ellis-Chadwick, 2019).
 Therefore, this research will study the digital marketing techniques used by M&S to impact the procuring decisions of their customers.
-According to the study by Baltes (2015) social media and content marketing is the most imperative characteristic of digital marketing that enables brands to effectively analyse the purchase intentions of their buyers.
+Briefly, this research tends to evaluate the impact of social media marketing on consumer buying behaviour.
+According to the study by Baltes (2015), social media and content marketing are the most imperative characteristics of digital marketing that enable brands to analyse the purchase intentions of their buyers effectively.

 Theoretical Background and Research Focus